 William Scott is a part of the largest public art project in US History.
 For Freedoms, a collective of artists, institutions, organizations, and people across the country who are experimenting with new and innovative pathways to civic participation, announced the locations and artists for over 150 billboards as part of the 50 State Initiative, the largest public art project in U.S. history.
-Follow @ForFreedoms and go to ForFreedoms.org to find a #50StateInitiative billboard and activation near you, including William Scott’s billboards (one of which was designed in collaboration with David Byrne) in Newark, NJ and San Francisco, CA, which go live in October.
+Follow @ForFreedoms and go to ForFreedoms.org to find a #50StateInitiative billboard and activation near you, including William Scott’s billboards (one of which was designed in collaboration with David Byrne) in Newark, NJ and San Francisco, CA.

 Coinciding with the William Scott and David Byrne billboard collaboration, a story on Creative Growth by our Studio Manager Matt Dostal has been published on David Byrne’s blog Reasons to be Cheerful.

 Founded in 2016 by artists Hank Willis Thomas and Eric Gottesman, For Freedoms is a platform for creative civic engagement, discourse, and direct action.
 Inspired by American artist Norman Rockwell’s paintings of Franklin D. Roosevelt’s Four Freedoms (1941)—freedom of speech, freedom of worship, freedom from want, and freedom from fear—For Freedoms’ exhibitions, installations, and public programs use art to deepen public discussions on civic issues and core values, and to advocate for equality, dialogue, and civic participation.
 As a nexus between art, politics, commerce, and education, For Freedoms aims to inject anti-partisan, critical thinking that fine art requires into the political landscape through programming, exhibitions, and public artworks.
 In 2018, For Freedoms launched the 50 State Initiative: the largest creative collaboration in U.S. history.